dllllb/coles-paper/README.md

 [Model quality for different dataset sizes figures](experiments/notebooks/semi_supervised_figures.ipynb): `Figure 4` from the paper is produced by this notebook

-Experiments on scoring dataset, shown in `Table 6`, were performed on diffrent code base.
+Experiments on scoring dataset, shown in `Table 6`, were performed on different code base.
 They are not available in this repository.
 Experiments from `Table 11` were performed on in-house datasets.
 They are also not available in this repository.